 1 tablespoon of sugar

-For Dough: Put butter, cream cheese, flour, cinnamon, and salt into food processor.
+For Dough: Put butter, cream cheese, 2 cups of flour, cinnamon, and salt into food processor.
 Pulse until you have small pea sized pieces.
-Add vanilla to ice water and mix.
-Add chilled liquid to the flour mixture and pulse until dough comes together.
-You may need to add another tablespoon or two of water.
+Add the rest of the flour and virally pulse.
+Pour mixture into a bowl and add vanilla, and apple cider vinegar.
+Add chilled water to the flour mixture and fold with a large flat spatula until dough comes together, pressing dough as you fold.
 Flip dough onto floured surface and push into a ball.
 Divide into two, and gently flatten each half into a disc.
 Wrap in plastic and let rest in fridge or freezer until ready to use.
 If freezing the dough, put in fridge the night before you want to make the tart.

 Preheat oven to 375